depromise101/waze-app-user-churn-project/README.md

-# Waze App User Churn Prediction & Retention
+# Waze App User Churn Prediction & Retention Strategy

 # Business Problem
 My team is close to completing a churn project.
 Previously, we completed a project proposal, and used Python to explore and analyze Waze’s app user data, create data visualizations, and conduct a hypothesis test.
 Most recently, we built a binomial logistic regression model based on multiple variables.